This post may contain affiliate links.

 Travelling to the French Riviera, the mythical Côte d’Azur?
-Or thinking of exploring the lesser known region of Languedoc?
-Oh, lucky you.
+Lucky you.
 If you’re looking for the best things to do in the South of France, and want to know why you should go there, read on.
-(You can also click on the links for blog posts on specific French towns.)

-Long ago, in a land far far away (Saskatchewan), my sister, Rebecca, and I decided we would one day retire to the South of France.
-Rebecca was going to have a cherry red teardrop-shaped hairdo, and we were going to have young pretty boys to wheel us around in our chairs up and down the glitzy boulevards of South of France towns such as Monaco and Cannes.
+Long ago, in a land far away my sister, Rebecca, and I decided we would one day retire to the South of France.
+Rebecca was going to have a cherry red teardrop-shaped hairdo, and we were going to have young pretty boys to wheel us around in our chairs up and down the glitzy boulevards of Saint-Tropez and Cannes.

 I still can’t think of a better way to retire – although now I’m planning to dye my hair grape and wear bright orange miniskirts with my chicken-skin knees hanging out.